Germany detains suspected IS members over attack plans | DW | 12.11.2019

 Authorities had been investigating the suspected IS members since the end of October and all three of them were already known to police.

-German authorities have been on high-alert for possible terror attacks since a rejected asylum-seeker from Tunisia rammed a truck into a Berlin Christmas market in 2016, killing 12 people.
+German authorities have been on high-alert for possible terror attacks since a rejected asylum-seeker from Tunisia rammed a truck into a crowd at a Berlin Christmas market in 2016, killing 12 people.

 Several countries have also issued security alerts following the death of IS leader Abu Bakr al-Baghdadi, with authorities concerned about possible retaliatory attacks by IS supporters.